 Activated carbon filters are small pieces of carbon, in granular or block form, that have been treated to be extremely porous.
 Just one gram of activated carbon can easily have a surface area of 5k-30k square feet.
 It’s the surface area that allows active carbon filters to be very effective in adsorbing (essentially removing) contaminants and other substances.

 In addition to the surface area active carbon filters have different capabilities in terms of the size of contaminants they remove.
-These range from around 50 microns to 0.5 microns.
+Activated carbon filters range from around 50 microns to 0.5 microns.
 The smaller the more effective but smaller pores also may reduce water flow.

 When the water flows through active carbon filters the chemicals stick to the carbon resulting in purer water output.
 The effectiveness depends on the flow and temperature of the water.
 Therefore most smaller active carbon filters should be used with low pressure and cold water.